• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-If you've ever wondered how to make Starbucks sweet cream cold foam like a barista, this is an easy recipe that will teach you how to recreate this delicious foam at home.
-It can be used in your morning coffee to spice things up.
-Feel free to add flavoring like vanilla or caramel to change up the flavor.
+If you've ever wondered how to make a copycat Starbucks sweet cream cold foam like a barista, this is an easy recipe that will teach you how to recreate this delicious foam at home.
+Pour on top of a glass of cold brew for the perfect Starbucks dupe.

 two lowball glasses filled with cold brew and sweet cream cold foam.

 I cannot get enough of the Starbucks sweet cream cold foam.
-It's the perfect addition to my morning cold brew.
+It's the perfect addition to my morning cold brew, iced lattes, and coffee drinks.
 I love the creaminess, richness, and decadence that it adds to almost any drink!

-If you love Starbucks and want to recreate some of your favorite drinks at home, you have to learn how to make this.
-There are so many ways to level up your coffee with this recipe.
+If you love Starbucks and want to recreate some of your favorite drinks at home, you have to learn how to make this copycat recipe.

 Jump to: